 In order to combat this, you might need to make a few changes at home, making your workspace more like your office.
 We previously went through the top ten things you need to work from home, and thought we’d go one step further.
 Here are ten ways you can upgrade your home office for maximum productivity!

 Tired of hunching over a small laptop screen?
 You might want to think about working with a monitor as your primary screen instead.
 Not only will you fit more on your screen at any time, but if you set it up at the correct height it will be better for your posture.
 And if you’ve got the space, why not opt for two?
 If you go for a monitor, make sure you have the right cables to connect your laptop to the screen.
-Most monitors will have HDMI or VGA connectivity, so if your laptop doesn’t have either or these ports, you’ll need the right adaptor.
+Most monitors will have HDMI or VGA connectivity, so if your laptop doesn’t have either of these ports, you’ll need the right adaptor.

 This is more if you have the space in your home for a desk, and you feel it will be worth having longer term.
 Having a desk in the corner of a room is ideal for home working, as it’s a separate space from where you would sit to relax at home.
 Try and keep only the essentials on your desk, so it isn’t too cluttered and distracting.
 At the end of the working day, why not have a good tidy up, so that when your sit at your desk the next morning you’ll be good to go!
 Another great addition to your desk is a standing desk converter, great for easing back pain, boosting productivity, and increasing mood and energy levels.

 3. Office chair